richardschoen/QshOni/README.md

 bash getrepo-qshoni.sh
 ```

-# Installing and Building QSHONI via Git clone and build.sh ***Default CCSID is 37.
-Change to your own local CCSID in build.sh if needed ***
+# Installing and Building QSHONI via Git clone and build.sh ***(Important to change SRCCCSID variable in build.sh to your local CCSID before running build.sh)***
 ```
 # Use this install method if you want to manually run each command from a QSH/PASE/SSH shell.
 mkdir /qshoni